SettleScape/server/notes/personal-data-files.md

 --------------------------------
 This document records files' relative paths and what kinds of personal data is stored in them.

+Current roadblocks to GDPR compliance:
+* I currently have no way to edit SQLite databases while the server is running, nor indeed on the server itself -- I have to move the data to my personal computer, read or edit it there by hand, and re-upload to the server, causing significant downtime *and* the moving of data to a new location.

 Not personal data, but should delete:
 * `minecraft/plugins/AuctionHouse/auctions.bak`: Is from an old version of AuctionHouse.
 * `minecraft/plugins/AuctionHouse/auctions.old`: Is from an old version of AuctionHouse.